info201b-2021-aut/final-project-vickiekknight/README.md

 **Domain of Interest**

 - Why are we interested in this field/domain?
+  - We are interested in the game Animal Crossing: New Horizons because besides its enjoyable nature, its recent surge in popularity could provide intriguing trends when categorizing elements within the game.
 - What other examples (at least 3) of data driven project have you found related to this domain?
+  -
 - What data-driven questions (at least 3) do you hope to answer about this domain?
+  -

 **Finding Data**